khronokernel/Getting-Started-With-OpenCore/README.md

 ![Formatting the USB](https://i.imgur.com/5uTJbgI.png)

-Next we'll want to mount the EFI partition on the USB with mountEFI or Clover Configurator.
+Next we'll want to mount the EFI partition on the USB with either mountEFI or Clover Configurator.

 ![mountEFI](https://i.imgur.com/4l1oK8i.png)